 packages range from $30-$300.
 This is an optional cost.

-- What specific office supplies should I bring to ODS?
+What specific personal items should I bring to ODS?

 - You will need a small to medium notebook and 3-4 pens (do not

 bring expensive pens).